 The Company has an option agreement to purchase a 100% interest in the original La Esperanza claims covering 435 hectares, subject to a NSR royalty of up to 1.0%, by making option payments over a period of four years totalling US\$160,000.
 The claim area at the La Esperanza project has been increased through staking of claims to 18,954 hectares.
 The project is located on the border of Durango and Zacatecas States, 100 km south-southeast of the city of Durango.
 A Phase 1 diamond drill program consisting of 9 drill holes for a total of 1,432 metres was completed in 2006 and outlined a mineralized vein with a strike length of over 150 metres and to a depth of 200 metres, which is open in all directions, with a width of up to 10.30 metres carrying high-grade silver mineralization.
 During the period the Company upgraded access roads of over 24 km in the newly acquired claim areas, followed by geological mapping and surface sampling of four high-grade silver vein occurrences on these claims, all returning encouraging silver values.
-Expenditures on the La Esperanza project during the period were \$85,009 (1st half 2009 - \$18,152).
+Expenditures on the La Esperanza project during the period were \$162,173 (9 months 2009 - \$30,117).
+The Company received a \$50,000 cash payment from MAG as initial payment under the La Esperanza option agreement.

-Subsequent to the end of the period, in August 2010, the Company signed an option agreement providing for MAG to earn a 60% interest in the La Esperanza project for expenditures of \$5,000,000 and cash payments to Canasil of \$500,000 over a period of four years.
+In August 2010, the Company signed an option agreement providing for MAG to earn a 60% interest in the La Esperanza project for expenditures of \$5,000,000 and cash payments to Canasil of \$500,000 over a period of four years.
 The agreement also provided for MAG to make placements of up to \$350,000 in Canasil shares.
 The initial payment of \$50,000 (received) and first year expenditure commitment of \$750,000 are firm commitments.
+In August 2010 MAG completed the initial payment of \$50,000 for 1,500,000 units at \$0.10.
+Subsequent to the end of the period, in October 2010, MAG completed a 1,330 line-kilometre ZTEM helicopter-borne geophysical survey at La Esperanza,